AlexSpradling/Capella/README.md

 # Capella
 ---

+# Getting Started

+1. `pip install capella`
+2. Navigate to your python installation's `site-packages` directory.
+3. run `python capella` in your terminal.
+The GUI will launch.

 # Introduction

 Capella is a simple-to-use Astronavigation aid.
 The program will derive a celestial position fix from a minimum of inputs and plot the position on a chartlet, with an analysis of the accuracy of computed position provided.
 The program  additionally features some helper functions for celestial observation session planning, DR computation and compass correction.